Using Living Tissue for Natural-Looking Results in Austin, TX

 Women who want nipple reconstruction to touch up the look of the breast may have this done during their breast reconstruction surgery, or they can wait to have it done during a second surgery three months later, for touching up the look of the breast.
-Christine Fisher MD makes the option available for women who would like a three-dimensional tattoo colored and textured to resemble a natural areola and nipple.
+Austin Plastic & Reconstructive Surgery makes the option available for women who would like a three-dimensional tattoo colored and textured to resemble a natural areola and nipple.

 No matter the details, the ultimate goal is a breast that looks, feels, and moves like it should.